 Perhaps a measured response could have avoided this controversy.

-Tekton Audio is facing controversy for allegedly threatening legal action against two prominent reviewers over negative reviews of their products.
+Tekton Audio is facing controversy for allegedly threatening legal action against two prominent reviewers over negative reviews of its products.
 This happened after Erin’s Audio Corner and Audio Science Review published negative reviews on the Tekton Audio Troubadour and M-Lore speakers.
 In their review, they cited technical flaws in Tekton speakers based on frequency response measurements and other objective tests.

 This ignited heated discussions around the appropriateness of Tekton’s response to critical measurements and reviews.